kpmpower/kpm-documentation-template/TEMPLATE.md

 ```

 ### Code Linting
-If there are and code formatting tests, place examples here.
+If there are any code formatting tests, place examples here.

 ```
 Give an example